 - An excellent track record in partnerships

 - Access to an extensive network of renal research innovators, academic experts and institutions

-- We are members of the ABPI patient and public involvement group and we adhere to the ABPI code of practice
+- We're members of the ABPI patient and public involvement group and adhere to the ABPI code of practice

-- We are members of the Association of Medical Research Charities (AMRC), Scottish Medicines Consortium (SMC) Patient Group Partners and a member of the SMC Public Involvement Network and the All Wales Medicines Strategy Group's Patient and Public Involvement Group
+- We're members of the Association of Medical Research Charities (AMRC), Scottish Medicines Consortium (SMC), Patient Group Partners and a member of the SMC Public Involvement Network and the All Wales Medicines Strategy Group's Patient and Public Involvement Group